936 Comments

 Curtis's avatar

-And thank about all the poor POC folks who are unable to get to the DMV office because it's just too hard....
+And think about all the poor POC folks who are unable to get to the DMV office because it's just too hard....

 Terri Mauro's avatar